barentswatch/barentswatch-api-examples/BW-Command-line-autentication.md

 ```

-Replace $access_token with the value from json atribute withe same name from the first respons
+Replace $access_token with the value from json atribute sccess_token from the first json respons

 It is reqomended to autenticate and fetch data programatically.